 Lest we forget.
 How many times have we said that?
-Tomorrow is November 11th.
+Tomorrow is Remembrance day for Canada and Veteran’s Day for the USA.
 Other than the two minutes of silence required at 11:00 AM… How deep do you REALLY think about it?
 The day and time mark the end of World War 2.
 It is a day to remember all wars and all that fought both on the battlegrounds and those that held down the home front.

 I am not sure exactly how many years ago it was that I had the chance to visit Normandy, France with Steve and our good friends Debbie and John MacRae (RIP).
 We were there on business but we took plenty of time to do some sightseeing.
 We were especially interested in seeing Normandy beach and memorials of WWII.